ray-project/ray/doc/source/rllib/rllib-offline.rst

 With this configuration you start an application with 4 (remote) :py:class:`~ray.rllib.core.learner.learner.Learner`s (see :ref:`Learner (Alpha)` for more details about RLlib's learners) each of them using a single GPU.

-Using cloud storage
+Using Cloud Storage
 -------------------
 Unlike RLlib's previous stack, the new Offline RL API is cloud-agnostic and fully integrates with PyArrow.
 You can utilize any available cloud storage path or PyArrow-compatible filesystem.
-If using a PyArrow (or compatible) filesystem, ensure that your ``input_`` file path is a relative path within this filesystem.
+If using a PyArrow (or compatible) filesystem, ensure that your ``input_`` path is a relative path within this filesystem.
 Similar to Ray Data, you can also use placeholders, lists of files or folders, or simply specify a single folder to read recursively from.

 For example, to read from a storage bucket in GCS, you can specify the folder location as follows: